 Prior to joining Mintz, Danielle was an associate with a Washington, DC law firm dedicated to employment law.
 In her role at this firm, she represented clients at evidentiary hearings before federal administrative agencies, and at mediations and settlement conferences.
 Danielle also worked with a DC law firm focused on representing individuals in government investigations, disciplinary actions, administrative litigation, security clearance adjudications, and related matters.

-Earlier Danielle was a law clerk for two law firms in the greater Washington, DC area as well as for Bread for the City, an agency serving poor communities in Washington.
-She also worked as a legal intern for the District of Columbia Correction Information Council, as an intern and victim advocate for the Julie Valentine Center in Greenville, South Carolina, and as an intern with the Greenville County Bond Court.
+In law school, Danielle was a law clerk for two law firms in the greater Washington, DC area as well as for Bread for the City, an agency serving poor communities in Washington.
+Danielle also served as a Notes Editor of the Public Contract Law Journal, where her Note was published in the winter of 2018.

 - Furman University (BA)

 - JD Supra 2021 Readers’ Choice Awards – Employer Liability Issues